compedutech/gsoc/README.md

 To cite this dataset, please consider citing these papers instead of the github page.

-a.
-[GSOC]	-Saheed Popoola.
+Saheed Popoola.
 "Empirical Analysis of Pull Requests for Google Summer of Code." arXiv preprint arXiv:2412.13120(2024).

-b.
-[Reddit-Intern] -	Saheed Popoola, Ashwitha Vollem, and Kofi Nti.
-"What do Computing Interns Discuss Online?
-An Empirical Analysis of Reddit Posts." arXiv preprint arXiv:2412.13296 (2024).